VINTISHOP/vintedbot-discord/README.md

 ## :sparkles: Fonctionnalités

-✔ No delay (Standard and Premium)
+✔ No delay
 ✔ Unlimited links.
-(Standard and Premium)
 ✔ Supports multiple vinted marketplaces ( UK, US, FR, CA and more ) ✔ Bot maintenance
 ✔ Easy to use

 ## :hammer_and_pick: Utilisation du bot

-For me to create your discord bot contact me on discord : .benjibenji
+For me to create your discord bot contact me on discord : .benjibenji or join https://discord.gg/N6xDCEs2QH